 - One-step checkout.
 You can divide the process into several stages and indicate each step with the help of a progress bar at the top of the page.
 When users see their progress, it encourages them to proceed to the end.

 - Fix the search bar and “Add to Cart” buttons.
-Take into consideration mobile website navigation – sometimes it is impossible to fit all the product info and characteristics on a 6-inch mobile screen.
+Take mobile website navigation into consideration – sometimes it is impossible to fit all the product info and characteristics on a 6-inch mobile screen.
 For better mobile user experience, we advise applying a sticky CTA button as well as a search bar.

 How to fix it